-ENG 3236 CREATIVE WRITING: PROSE
+ENG 3236 CREATIVE WRITING: FICTION

 Four hours.
-Practice in the writing of creative prose, including techniques and elements characteristic of creative prose.
-Gen Ed: FA, QI
+Practice in the writing of fiction, including techniques and elements characteristic of fiction.
+Gen Ed: FA, Ql

 ENG 3263 RHETORIC AND WRITING

 Four hours.
 Prerequisite: successful completion of coursework that satisfies Effective Communication SLOs A and B. The study of rhetorical theories and their application to specific genres of writing.
 Enhances the students' awareness of the connection between rhetorical theories and actual spoken or written discourse.
 In so doing, it hones their skill in using the most effective approaches to communicating orally and in writing.
 Gen Ed: Ql, EC-C